hrbrmstr/streamgraph/README.md

 -   `sg_fill_brewer` : Specify a ColorBrewer palette to use for the stream fills
 -   `sg_fill_manual` : Specify a manual color palette to use for the stream fills
 -   `sg_fill_tableau` : Specify a Tableau color palette to use for the stream flls

+Support is planned for `xts` objects, but not for a bit.

 ### News